vi/HsMkv/README.md

-Matroska demuxer in Haskell.
-Feed it content of mkv file and get list of frames (and other events)
+Matroska demuxer and muxer in Haskell.
+Feed the content of mkv file to MkvParse.parseMkv and get list of frames (and other events) The same list of events can be conveted back to ByteString using MkvGen.writeMkv

     parseMkv :: Data.ByteString.Lazy.ByteString -> [MatroskaEvent]